PhoenixTales/phoenix-docs/mechanics/attributes.md

 ### Default Attribute Values for NPCs

-0.94k is the most valuable source to analyse the values of the different guilds and ranks of NPCs.
+0.94k is the most valuable source (among those available to us) to analyse the (status) values of the different guilds and ranks of NPCs.
 Although values vary for individual NPCs with their unique traits, we could identify a consistent set of light, medium and heavy default values:

 ```
 Workers (VLK, SFB, BAU, NOV):